 Weeb

-• Connotation: Mostly reclaimed and positive
+• Mostly reclaimed and positive

 Weeaboo

-• Definition: The weeb who went too far.
+• The weeb who went too far

-• Attitude: Lacks self-awareness, genuinely believes anime = real Japan
+• Genuinely believes anime = real Japan

 The Simple Version: